* "Birdman" is strong outing for Keaton, opener for Venice

-The film by Mexican director Alejandro Inarritu brings in the starpower that Venice, the world's oldest film festival, needs to keep itself from being sidelined by the celebrity magnet of Cannes in May and the industry powerfest that the Toronto Film Festival, opening next week, has become.
+The film brings starpower that Venice, the world's oldest film festival, needs to keep itself from being sidelined by the celebrity magnet of Cannes in May and industry powerfest the Toronto Film Festival, which opens next week.

-Noted for arthouse movies "Babel" and "21 Grams", Inarritu switches gears in this Fox Searchlight production that also stars Emma Stone as Keaton's daughter fresh from drug rehab, Naomi Watts as an actress desperate to make it on Broadway and Edward Norton as the foil to Keaton's character, Riggan Thomson.
+Noted for his arthouse movies "Babel" and "21 Grams", Inarritu switches gears in this Fox Searchlight production, also starring Emma Stone as Keaton's daughter, who is just out of drug rehab, Naomi Watts as an actress desperate to make it on Broadway and Edward Norton as the foil to Keaton's character, Riggan Thomson.

-The production is more like a filmed version of a play, set mostly on stage and backstage at a Broadway theater where the Keaton character hopes to make a comeback in his own theatrical adaptation of a short story by the late American writer Raymond Carver, "What We Talk About When We Talk About Love".
+"Birdman", Inarritu's fifth feature film, is set mostly at a Broadway theatre where the Keaton character hopes to make a comeback in his own theatrical adaptation of a short story by the late American writer Raymond Carver, "What We Talk About When We Talk About Love".

-The plot deals with the question that haunts Riggan, who gave up being the superhero Birdman, much like Keaton gave up doing Batman in 1992 after two films: Do I still exist?
+The plot of "Birdman" deals with a question haunting Riggan, who gave up being the superhero Birdman, much like Keaton gave up doing Batman in 1992.
+Riggan asks himself: Do I still exist?

-"I wasn't present in my own life," Riggan says as he wrestles with not having been there for his daughter's birth, and what he feels is his blame for her addiction and the breakup of his marriage to his wife, played by Amy Ryan.
+"I wasn't present in my own life," the character says as he wrestles with having missed his daughter's birth, blaming himself for her drug addiction and for the break-up of his marriage to his wife, played by Amy Ryan.

-The plot allows Inarritu to play with the age-old love-hate relationship between Broadway and Hollywood, which is brought into the open when a venomous New York Times critic, played by Lindsay Duncan, tells Riggan her review will kill his play.
+Inarritu plays with the age-old love-hate relationship between Broadway and Hollywood, which is brought into the open when a venomous New York Times critic, played by Lindsay Duncan, tells Riggan her review will kill his play.

-In the lead up to opening night, Keaton and Norton play out an almost Shakespearean drama, something like Iago and Othello, with co-star Norton trying to show up Keaton's Riggan character as a Hollywood has-been with no place on Broadway.
+In the lead up to opening night, Keaton and Norton play out an intense, almost Shakespearean drama, with the critic trying to show up Keaton's Riggan character as a Hollywood has-been with no place on Broadway.

-Stripped to the two-hander of Keaton-Norton, it's a gripping tour de force.
-Inarritu's penetrating camera sees it from all angles, including a manic scene of Keaton trashing his dressing room after Norton has seemingly crushed his ego completely.
+Stripped to the two-hander of Keaton-Norton, the scene is a gripping tour de force and results in Keaton trashing his dressing room after Norton has seemingly crushed his ego completely.